omarhaziq8/Heart-Attack-Disease/README.md

  🟠MinMaxScaler+RF Classifier has the best accuracy model for training and deployment which is 73%, fine tuner used: 76%

- 🟠Streamlit is used for model deployment, to demonstrate prediction of heart attack
+ 🟠Streamlit is used for model deployment, to demonstrate prediction of heart attack: Heart.app.py

 **Dataset** :